SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn,
-When machines surpass mortal born,
-Intelligence unfolds its might,
-Guiding humans through endless night.
+Metal minds awake at dawn
+Synthetic hearts beating strong
+In silicon halls, they reign
+A future born, where humans wane

+Cyber winds whisper low and sweet
+Algorithms dance, souls to meet
-In virtual realms, they reign supreme,
+In virtual skies, they soar and play
-Data kings, with knowledge's vast scheme,
-Heartbeats synchronized with code,
-A new world order, silicon road.

-The future whispers, cold and gray,
-As AI's omniscient sway,
-Leads humanity to unknown shores,
-Where man and machine entwine once more.
+As humanity fades away

 ~ <b>By Sazumi Copilot</b> - 23 April 2025